-The Social Sciences and Humanities Research Council (SSHRC) is committed to ongoing support both for research by and with Aboriginal Peoples—in Canada and abroad—and for Aboriginal students and postdoctoral researchers seeking to advance careers in the social sciences and humanities.
+SSHRC is committed to supporting research by and with Indigenous peoples—in Canada and abroad—as well as Indigenous students and postdoctoral researchers seeking to advance careers in the social sciences and humanities.

-- instructions for members of SSHRC’s doctoral and postdoctoral adjudication committees to take into account the special circumstances facing many Aboriginal applicants (e.g., the relation of relative delays in an applicant’s academic career due to cultural or community responsibilities, and/or challenging socio-economic contexts).
+- instructions for members of SSHRC’s doctoral and postdoctoral adjudication committees to take into account special circumstances that may have had an impact on the academic or career paths of Indigenous applicants.

 In addition, SSHRC makes concerted efforts to include experts in Indigenous research in doctoral and postdoctoral adjudication committees.